SEN TA

 Location Highlights

 Set in Bury St Edmunds, Suffolk, this school is easily accessible and offers a peaceful and inspiring setting to grow your career.
-The town is known for its welcoming community; historic character; and excellent local amenities; making it a fantastic place to live and work.
+The town is known for its welcoming community, historic character, and excellent local amenities, making it a fantastic place to live and work.

-Join Us and Thrive
+🌱 Join Us and Thrive

-If you’re ready to embrace a rewarding challenge where your dedication truly matters; apply today to become an SEN TA in Bury St Edmunds.
-This is your opportunity to grow professionally; make lifelong memories; and help shape brighter futures. 🌱
+If you’re ready to embrace a rewarding challenge where your dedication truly matters, apply today to become an SEN TA in Bury St Edmunds.

 Apply now – your journey starts here.